Email FacebookTwitterMenu burgerClose thin

 Along with benefits, annuities can also present notable downsides.

-• High fees.
-Insurers levy several annuity fees, including annual mortality fees, expense fees and administration charges, which is usually less than 1% of the annuity’s value .
-It is important to use caution so the total cost of your annuity does not seriously erode any gains made from its long-term performance.
+It is important to exercise caution so that the total cost of your annuity does not seriously erode any gains from its long-term performance.

 How to Determine If an Annuity Is a Fit for Your Retirement

-Annuities can play a useful role in retirement planning for people seeking steady income independent of the stock market.
+Annuities can play a useful role in retirement planning for retirees seeking steady income independent of the stock market.

 When you buy an annuity, you exchange part of your savings for guaranteed payments lasting either a set number of years or your lifetime.
 This can help cover your basic expenses and reduce the worry of running out of money in retirement.

-That said, annuities aren’t for everyone.
-They usually come with fees, and once you commit funds, it can be hard to access the money if you need it for other purposes.
+Annuities usually come with fees, and once you commit funds, it can be hard to access the money if you need it for other purposes.
 It’s also important to compare the financial strength of different insurance companies.
-Be sure to review the annuity terms carefully to ensure you understand exactly what you’re paying for because different annuities can vary significantly in cost and features.

 If you’re thinking about adding an annuity to your portfolio, first decide how much guaranteed retirement income you want and how much flexibility you need.
 Then compare different types of annuities, including fixed, variable and indexed, to see which one best fits your goals.